 The paper is laid out as follows.
 We first describe the multi-zone trap and its relevant features.
-We then introduce the development of transport protocols and calibration routines which allow us to mitigate the effects of the exposed light delivery windows, which play a significant role due to the presence of exposed dielectric.
-We go on to describe experiments on multi-zone coherent control, in which the ion is transported between zones between operations.
-The next section deals with parallel operation of multiple zones.
-Finally, the last sections discuss two technical topics that enabled the experiments described above: independent control of the trap electric fields over multiple zones, and our scheme for scalably delivering light to the different zones of the trap.
+We then introduce the development of transport protocols and calibration routines which allow us to mitigate the effects of the exposed windows.
+We go on to describe experiments on multi-zone coherent control, in which the ion is transported from zone to zone between operations.
+Next, we illustrate experiments with parallel operation of multiple zones, and we characterize the crosstalk between them.
+Finally, the last sections discuss two technical topics that enabled the experiments described above: independent control of the trap electric fields over multiple zones, and our scheme for scalable light delivery to the different zones of the trap.